nosilver4u/ewww-image-optimizer/readme.txt

 = 4.6.2 =
 * changed: API key may be defined as EWWW_IMAGE_OPTIMIZER_CLOUD_KEY
 * fixed: if img tag is missing dimensions, ExactDN sometimes loads original rather than existing thumbnail
+* fixed: TinyPNG/TinyJPG images skipped when Force Re-optimize is checked

 = 4.6.1 =
 * added: automatic configuration for ExactDN + WP Offload Media